Magical Moments with Randi (1)

-Magical Moments with Randi (1)

 As I have said in previous articles, decades ago I had to abandon my intended career as a university teacher of philosophy, and instead went on to become a science journalist for German TV.
 During this period I became part of a group called the Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP).
 The founding members included scientists, academics, and science writers such as Carl Sagan, Isaac Asimov, Martin Gardner, and many others, all of whom I got to meet personally — together with many other equally fascinating personalities.

-One of the most memorable was James (“The Amazing”) Randi, to whom I owe much of my skeptical background.
-The picture is taken from the James Randi Educational Foundation.
+One of the most memorable friends was James (“The Amazing”) Randi, to whom I owe much of my skeptical background.
+The picture above is taken from the James Randi Educational Foundation.
 Martin Gardner was the other major influence.

 Randi is a stage magician who made it his life’s mission to challenge mystical, paranormal and pseudoscientific claims.
 Following his activities and reading his books led me to the conclusion that we skeptics must not use physics professors or psychologists to test paranormal phenomena — they are particularly easy to fool.
 We must always use professional stage magicians.
 I implemented this as a guiding principle for the CSICOP’s German chapter.

 One of the early tricks Randi played on me involved five ESP or “Zener” cards, the kind used to conduct experiments for extrasensory perception (ESP) or clairvoyance.
-What he did was to give me the cards, instructing me to put one of them, secretly, into a manila envelope and seal it.
-Then, after performing some mind-reading gestures, he correctly identified the card I had sealed.
+He gave me the cards, instructing me to put one of them, secretly, into a manila envelope and seal it.
+Then he would correctly identify the card I had sealed.